January 03, 2020

 As a result, New York was always one of my favorite markets to visit.

 I’d fly into Laguardia and one of them would scoop me up and take me to their house which was only about 5 minutes away.
 We’d have business meetings there or at a nearby community center.
 Sometimes we met in diners or restaurants.
 Sometimes we met in hotels.
 Sometimes in a library.
 But wherever we met, it always felt like a home.
-It always felt like family.
+It always felt like a family.
 It felt like that because that’s the culture Horton and Linda created.

 Not by design, or by a mighty effort.